American Miniature

 Physique

-Due to the different bloodlines there are several different types of American Miniatures.
+Due to the different bloodlines, there are different body types of American Miniatures.
 The main two are Arabian and Draft.

 Physical characteristics will vary, animals are registered based on height and well-proportioned confirmation.